-This week has been a big week already, as yesterday we launched our first course series, focusing on mindset!
-If you missed this course be sure to tune into the next one, beginning in October which focuses on business logistics.
-If you are interested in joining course two, sign up here.
+This week has been a big week already, as we launched our first course series focusing on mindset yesterday!
+If you missed this course, tune into the next one.

 What does the ideal client look like?

 To me, the ideal client is someone who truly values what a professional does.
-From the architecture and design world this begins with clear communication.
-My ideal client is vocal, able to express their vision, interested in educating themselves about the protocols, experience, and lengthy process of building their dream home.
-As a designer, it is important to educate the clients on all that I will do for them, what my responsibilities are, and what to expect of the project, as well as from me.
+In the architecture and design world, this begins with clear communication.
+My ideal client is vocal, able to express their vision, and interested in educating themselves about the protocols, experience, and lengthy process of building their dream home.
+As a designer, it is essential to educate the clients on all that I will do for them, what my responsibilities are, and what to expect from the project, as well as from me.

-In regard to value, this process is about the client and their space.
-This space will be their home and it is imperative to hear the needs of the client while sharing my knowledge as the architect to reach those needs.
-For many clients, hiring an architect is often a one-time opportunity, an expensive decision that they have been thinking about for a while.
+Regarding value, this process is about the client and their space.
+This space will be their home, and it is imperative to hear the needs of the client while sharing my knowledge as the architect to reach those needs.
+For many clients, hiring an architect is often a one-time opportunity, an expensive decision they have been thinking about for a while.

-This can be a tedious process, as some clients have a vision and do not want to steer away from it, consistently coming back to one detail that you have insisted, based on your knowledge, will not work.
+This can be a tedious process, as some clients have a vision and do not want to steer away from it.
+Consistently coming back to one detail that you have insisted on, based on your knowledge, will not work.
 If you, as the designer/architect, find yourself in this position, be patient and confident that you are the professional in the situation.

 1. Do they value you?